sachinladde/AzureCentos-MultipleVMs-Terraform/README.md

   	sudo git config --list
      ```

-### 4. Configure VS code on Local Windows Desktop to connect to Linux VM.
+### 4. Configure Visual Studio code on Local Windows Desktop to connect to Linux VM.

 - Download and install Visual Studio Code on windows desktop from this [Microsoft Website]
 - Once you installed Visual Studio Code, you need to add an extention named "SSH FS".
 This extention allows you to access files from your Linux VM.
 Please refer below picture.